 I still had a deep passion for helping others, so I closed my portrait studio and went back to school.
 In 2010, I was certified as a Personal Coach.
 I continue to read books and participate in study programs that keep me up to date on the latest information regarding coaching, and how the human mind works.

 I Am Not Perfect

 I’m sharing this with you, because I want you to know that I am not perfect.
-Low self-esteem played a huge role in my bad decisions when it came to choosing romantic partners.
+Low self-esteem, anxious thinking and uncertainty played a huge role in my bad decisions when it came to choosing romantic partners.
 Despite my messed-up start in adulthood, I eventually managed to create a life for myself that is far better than I ever imagined possible for me.
-At this time, I have been with my husband for for over 28 years.
+At this time, I have been with my husband for for almost 30 years.
 I couldn’t ask for a more loving, fulfilling relationship.

 My past is imperfect.
 My confidence, wisdom, compassion for others and my belief in the resilience in all of us, came out of the times when I fell flat on my face and got up again.
 I have unshakable faith in my clients’ ability to see the worth in themselves and to do whatever they set out to do in their lives.
 I am living proof that our past does not define us, but it can shape us into more than we ever thought we could be.

 Choosing the right support person is important: https://lindathurwanger.com/the-right-support-person-is-crucial/